certbot/certbot/docs/contributing.rst

 1. Write your code!
 2. Make sure your environment is set up properly and that you're in your virtualenv.
-You can do this by folliwng the instructions in the :ref:`Getting Started <getting_started>` section.
+You can do this by following the instructions in the :ref:`Getting Started <getting_started>` section.
 3. Run ``tox -e lint`` to check for pylint errors.
 Fix any errors.
 4. Run ``tox --skip-missing-interpreters`` to run the entire test suite